North American sells various life insurance products that address different protection and financial planning needs.

 North American Claims Process

-The North American claims process goes through the company's dedicated Life Claims Department.
+North American life insurance claims are handled by its dedicated Life Claims Department.
 You can start a claim by phone, email or mail.
 Claim forms must be submitted with a certified death certificate and proof of identification.

 Steps to File a Claim: